 Step 1.
 Plan for lemongrass in your garden or edible landscape

 First, you’ll want to do a little planning… Here are a few common questions and answers about lemongrass to take into consideration before growing it:

 Nope, lemongrass is actually one of the easiest plants we’ve ever grown.
 We’ve never had a lemongrass plant be affected by plant disease or be eaten by insects.

 In fact, lemongrass has insect-repellent properties!
 (More on that below.)
-Once you learn how to grow lemongrass, you can make it a staple in your warm weather garden every year.
+Once you learn how to grow lemongrass, you can make it a staple in your garden every year.

-While lemongrass grows best in tropical – moderate climate zones, you can also learn how to grow lemongrass anywhere.
-Yes, that includes Canada.
+While lemongrass grows best in tropical to moderate climate zones, you can also grow it in colder, northern climate zones.

 Pet and child warnings about lemongrass…

 As its name implies, lemongrass has the growth habit of a giant grass.
 In fact, its growth habit looks a lot like pampas grass, which would be our least favorite plant on earth, if not for poison ivy.